Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 4. The Subscriber process events
 5. The Subscriber gets relevant data

 ## Push Events

-In future we can add push of events to weebhooks or mobile phone number as sms.
+To reduce the amount of request from subscribers we should look in to supporting push of events.

 This has not been detailed yet but the solution could contain: